Luigi Cavalieri - Full-stack Developer

 25 // When $old_keys and $new_keys still contain

-26 // elements it does mean that we are renaming
+26 // elements it means that we are renaming

 27 // a hierarchy of keys, not just a single key.